carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 - It isn't necessary to abandon rectangular forms, we need not get rid of them to support human life; it's easy to move through rectangular rooms and regular forms.
 - *Even if life is chaotic and unpredictable, space doesn't need to be*

+Why doesn't Rasmussen include context and discussion about social class, when talking about cities?

 ## Proximity and Community in Jan Gehl: Life Between Buildings

 signification and architecture: from Barthes to Rasmussen